CPLN690-MUSA610/week-11/lab/lab1/README.md

 in lab 2).

 In the map view, use the 'wizard' interface to visualize the spatial join you carried out in step 1.
-For instance, if i joined airport point data onto country polygons so as to produce a count of airports within each country, a choropleth coloring the various quantiles could quickly convey differences between the countries.
+For instance, if I joined airport point data onto country polygons so as to produce a count of airports within each country, a choropleth coloring the various quantiles could quickly convey differences between the countries.
+Try to make this meaningful - categorical colorings are often more useful than choropleth so think about what your data can meaningfully tell you.

 ## Task 6 - playing with CartoCSS